England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 Senior caps: 5

-One of the very last Arsenal youngsters to be handed their first-team debut under Arsene Wenger the Goodmayes-born multifunctional footballer grabbed his opportunity by the scruff of the neck, having made 15 league appearances during the 2017/18 season.
+One of the very last Arsenal youngsters to be handed their first-team debut under Arsene Wenger, the Goodmayes-born multifunctional footballer grabbed his opportunity by the scruff of the neck, having made 15 league appearances during the 2017/18 season.
 Maitland-Niles later became an integral part of Mikel Arteta’s side and received five England caps for his showings in north London.
-But he eventually fell out of favour and, after spending the second half of last season on loan at Roma, Maitland-Niles is now with Southampton for the 2022/23 campaign.
+But he eventually fell out of favour and, following loans at West Brom, Roma and Southampton, joined French side Lyon in 2023.
+Maitland-Niles has played 73 times there across all competitions, helping them reach the 2023/24 Coupe de France final — after also winning the 2021/22 Uefa Conference League with Roma.